michel-steuwer/typst-acmart/sample-typst-descend-pldi.typ

   |    split(X) block at 32 {
   |    ^^^^^^^^^^^^^^^^^^^^ `block` is split here
 ```)
-#v(1em)
+#v(1em + 1pt)

 #parIndent We will discuss in @sec:descend, how the compiler checks that synchronizations are performed correctly.
-In #Descend, either all threads in a block perform the same instructions (when using the `sched` syntax seen before), or the threads in a block must be split using the syntax shown in the error message above.
+In #Descend, either all threads in a block perform the same instructions (when using the #code[`sched`] syntax seen before), or the threads in a block must be split using the syntax shown in the error message above.
 A synchronization performed on a split block or a conditional is forbidden.
 #Descend also ensures that synchronizations are not forgotten.
 A synchronizations releases borrows of the synchronized memories which, if forgotten, are flagged by the borrow checker as seen above.